-Although Nathan Glazer and Daniel Moynihan foreshadow him by at least a decade (Glazer and Moynihan 1963), Thomas Sowell is heralded as chief among those who have made the argument that Afro-Caribbeans 'do better' than African Americans because of differences in sociocultural predisposition (Sowell 1975, Sowell 1978, Sowell 1981a, Sowell 1981b, Sowell 1983, Sowell 1984).
-Sowell begins his contribution in 1975 in his widely cited monograph, Race and Economics.
-Early in the book he states the position of much of his research in the decade to come,

-"Black immigrants to the United States have succeeded economically, educationally and in other ways much more than native black Americans, under the existing level of racial discrimination, which is largely the same for both.
+Although Nathan Glazer and Daniel Moynihan (1963) foreshadow him by at least a decade,11 Thomas Sowell is heralded as chief among those who have made the argument that black immigrants 'do better' than African Americans because of differences in sociocultural predisposition (1975, 1978, 1981, 1983).
+Sowell begins his contribution in 1975 in his now widely cited monograph, Race and Economics.
+Early in the book he states the position of much of his research in the decade to come, "Black immigrants to the United States have succeeded economically, educationally and in other ways much more than native black Americans, under the existing level of racial discrimination, which is largely the same for both.
 It is not merely that Black Americans are denied some current opportunities but that they were denied the more basic opportunities to more fully develop their abilities themselves" (Sowell 1975: 33).

-That is, the fact that Afro-Caribbeans are doing better than African Americans points to differences in cultural practice and human capital investment that exist between the two groups.
+That is, the fact that black immigrants are doing better than African Americans points to differences in cultural practice and human capital investment that exist between the two groups.
 In his words,

 "...
-West Indian Negros emphasized such traits as work, thrift and education - more generally achievements involving planning and working for the future, implying the emotional control for selfdenial in the present and emphasizing the logical and mundane over the emotional, the imaginative, and the heroic.
+West Indian Negros emphasized such traits as work, thrift and education - more generally achievements involving planning and working for the future, implying the emotional control for self-denial in the present and emphasizing the logical and mundane over the emotional, the imaginative, and the heroic.
 The opposite characteristics can be scene among the ...
 Negros, where advancement can be achieved in emotional and imaginative areas, such as oratory, lyric literature, and music, and which have produced many dramatic 'leaders' and heroes" (Sowell 1975: 130-131).